Sanish32/VulnerableBankApp/README.md

 # Cyber Security Project 1

 This is my project for Cyber Security Project for https://cybersecuritybase.mooc.fi/module-3.1.
-My project includes the description and fixes for each flows according to OWASP 2017 top ten list.
+My project includes descriptions and fixes for each flow based on the OWASP Top Ten List of 2017.

-My web application is about the handling of one/multiple bank account(s) for the users.
-The web application is very simple that allows user to create an account, top up the money and display the existing accounts (of the user) with the balance.
+My web application manages one or multiple bank accounts for users.
+It is a simple application that allows users to create an account, top up their balance, and display their existing accounts with their balances.

-The project is about showing the 5 types of vulnerabilities and fixes to them are commented out.
+The project demonstrates five types of vulnerabilities, with comments providing fixes for each.

 ## Installation Instructions